 The local deposition algorithm Alg.
-1 does not specify which points to pick if the non-navigability condition (8) is true for multiple pairs, neither does it consider physical robot size or whether robots can reach deposition locations.
+1 does not specify which points to pick if the non-navigable condition (8) is true for multiple pairs, neither does it consider the physical extent of the robot or whether robots could reach deposition locations.
 The benefit of this vagueness is generality.
-Algorithm 1 works in arbitrary dimensions with an arbitrary number of robots making depositions in any order.
+Algorithm 1 works in arbitrary dimensions and an arbitrary number of robots making depositions in any order.
 It forms the theoretical underpinning for Alg.
-2, Fig. 3, which takes such physical considerations into account.
-It gives a local deposition and motion strategy that allows robot from an arbitrary starting position $x_0 \in Q$ to reach a goal position $x \in Q$.
-By using a more or less conservative ε the built structures can be made more or less smooth.
+2, Fig. 3, which takes such physical considerations into account, i.e. a local deposition and motion strategy that allows robot from an arbitrary starting position $x_0 \in Q$ to reach a goal $x \in Q$.